-6.1 Utilization Measurements
+5.1 Utilization Measurements

-For non-real-time Event Channels, e.g., EFD-based and Single-Threaded, correctness implies that consumers receive events when their dependencies are met, i.e., source/type subscriptions and correlations.
-In contrast, for real-time Event Channels, e.g., RTUs and real-time threads, correctness implies that all deadlines are met.
+For non-real-time Event Channels (e.g., EFD-based), correctness implies that consumers receive events when their dependencies are met (i.e., source/type subscriptions and correlations).
+Conversely, for real-time Event Channels (e.g., RTUs and real-time threads), correctness implies that deadlines are met.
 Therefore, correct RT Event Service behavior requires that (1) consumers receive events when their dependencies are satisfied and (2) consumers receive these events in time to meet their deadlines.

 An important metric for evaluating the performance of the RT Event Service is the schedulable bound.
-The schedulable bound of a real-time schedule is the maximum resource utilization possible without deadlines being missed [32].
-Likewise, the schedulable bound of the RT Event Service is the maximum CPU utilization that suppliers and consumers can achieve without missing deadlines.
+The schedulable bound of a real-time schedule is the maximum resource utilization possible without deadlines being missed [25].
+Likewise, the schedulable bound of the RT Event Service is the maximum CPU utilization that supplier and consumers can achieve without missing deadlines.

-For TAO's Real-time Scheduling Service to guarantee the schedulability of a system, i.e., that all tasks meet their deadlines, high-priority tasks must preempt lower priority tasks.
-With rate monotonic scheduling, higher rate tasks preempt lower rate tasks.
-The performance tests discussed below were conducted on a single-CPU 300 Mhz Sun UltraSPARC 30 workstation with 256 MB RAM running Solaris 2.5.1.
+For TAO's Real-time Scheduling Service to guarantee the schedulability of a system (i.e., all tasks meet their deadlines), high priority tasks must preempt lower priority tasks.
+With RMS, higher rate tasks preempt lower rate tasks.